 If you are concerned about the health and well-being of your aging loved ones we can help with 24-hour care.
 Our senior care agency offers dementia care, companionship care, end-of-life care, post-surgery care, palliative care, personal care, senior living transition services, and much more!

-Comfort Keepers® Can Make a Difference with Interactive Caregiving™
+Comfort Keepers® is a Senior Care Agency That Can Make a Difference with Interactive Caregiving™

-Our team of expert in-home caregivers will strive to ensure your senior loved one has the best quality of life possible, bringing joy and good health to their home environment.
+Our expert in-home caregivers will strive to ensure your senior loved one has the best quality of life possible, bringing joy and good health to their home environment.
 Our Interactive Caregiving™ program ensures all needs in terms of safety, nutrition, mental well-being, and everyday activities of home care services are met.

 Quality and Accredited Elderly Care In-Home: Happier, Healthier, and at Home with 24/7 Care Opportunities!

 Have you been thinking about Nursing Homes as a solution?
-Do you need Home Care in North Vancouver & West Vancouver for you or a loved one?
-Comfort Keepers® help seniors in North Vancouver and West Vancouver, along with the surrounding areas, to live happy, healthy lives in the comfort of their own homes by providing quality, compassionate care, and safety technology solutions to preserve independence and contribute to a better life.
+Do you need a Home Care solution for you or a loved one?
+Comfort Keepers® supports seniors in North Vancouver, West Vancouver, and the surrounding areas, enabling them to maintain happy, healthy lives in the comfort of their own homes.

-Moreover, our seasoned in-home caregivers are carefully chosen based on their quality of being empathetic.
+Moreover, our seasoned in-home caregivers are carefully chosen based on their empathetic qualities.
 Our care centers around companionship for seniors.
-This is the kind of care that originates from the soul and allows us to meet our clients’ requirements.
+Empathetic care originates from the soul and allows us to meet our client’s requirements.

 Contact the Comfort Keepers® North Vancouver and West Vancouver office to learn more about our unique service offering.

 Comfort Keepers®, the premium home care service for Seniors on the North Shore, was awarded the “Accredited with Exemplary Standing” seal by Accreditation Canada.
-Achieving the highest available certification in Canada for Accredited Home care services demonstrates Comfort Keepers’ commitment to offering safe, high-quality home care to its senior clients in North Vancouver and West Vancouver.
+Achieving the highest available certification in Canada for Accredited Home care services demonstrates Comfort Keepers® commitment to offering safe, high-quality home care to its senior clients in North Vancouver and West Vancouver.

 References: